Digital Marketing

 All resources are limited: your marketing efforts need to align with business outcomes

-Organizations of every size experience resource limitations, which means even brands that dominate their categories need to learn how to outsmart, not just outspend the competition.
+Organizations of every size experience resource limitations, which means even brands that dominate their categories need to learn how to outsmart, not just outspend, the competition.
 Measuring marketing performance isn’t enough, especially if your goal is to achieve profitability.
 You can’t be everywhere, so you need to understand how marketing investments impact business outcomes to get the most out of limited budgets.

 To really understand the value of your marketing investment to the business as a whole, you need to be able to see the performance data across all of your media efforts in a holistic view.
-After all, the customer doesn’t see channels, and channel performance alone isn’t the endgame, it’s overall business growth.
-A functional media mix model provides a clear picture of how each platform and each initiative within those platforms impacts the overall business so you can understand where users are engaging as part of that journey, where you are over-indexing, and where you are under-indexing.
+After all, the customer doesn’t see channels, and channel performance alone isn’t the endgame; it’s overall business growth.

 That’s why incrementality testing is more important than ever as we increasingly rely on models and it gets harder to understand cross-channel influence and attribution.
 Robust incrementality testing can help you both validate modeled performance data and get a clearer picture of how your campaigns are affecting the full customer journey.

 To make the most of your budget, you need strategies that speak to your customers, change with the times, and stay ahead of the competition.
-You also need to be able to incorporate new technology and innovation into your efforts, especially when it comes to evaluating whether or not your campaigns working to help you achieve your business outcomes.
+You also need to be able to incorporate new technology and innovation into your efforts, especially when it comes to evaluating whether or not your campaigns are working to help you achieve your business outcomes.
 That’s what these four principles can help you keep front of mind.

 Learn how to take advantage of periods of change and drive profitable growth through a potential recession with our full guide.